raleel/cfi-srd-pt/0007_Game_System.md

 - **Purpose:** Ensnaring or Death
 - **Trigger:** Walking across the false surface covering the pit
 - **Difficulty:** 60%
-- **Resistance:** Either Evade to jump clear or a Hard Athletics roll to catch the edge as they drop.
+- **Resistance:** Either Evasão to jump clear or a Hard Atletismo roll to catch the edge as they drop.
 - **Effect:** The drop into the pit inflicts 2d6 damage to a random Hit Location, armor does not protect.
 Secondary effects are left to the Games Master's imagination.

 #### Poison Needle Trap